International Student Office

 What does the ISO do?

-The ISO serves all incoming and currently enrolled international students at North American College and Gulf Language School.
-The ISO assists students in maintaining their legal status in the United States, provides support for their dependents, and promotes interaction with and integration into the North American College/ Gulf Language School community.
+The ISO serves all incoming and currently enrolled international students at North American University and Gulf Language School.
+The ISO assists students in maintaining their legal status in the United States, provides support for their dependents, and promotes interaction with and integration into the North American University/ Gulf Language School community.

 When to Seek ISO Help